Martin Tankleff: Appeals and exoneration

 His lawyers mounted appeals of his conviction.
-A 2003 appeal hearing presented new evidence from 20 witnesses.
+A 2003 appeal hearing presented new evidence from 20 witnesses who named his father's business partner as having planned, executed, and bragged about the murder.
 In December 2007, the New York Supreme Court, Appellate Division unanimously vacated Tankleff's conviction and sentence.

 An appellate court ultimately overturned his conviction in 2008, after Tankleff had served 17 years in prison.
 Tankleff was represented by attorney Barry Pollack.

 Before the Suffolk County District Attorney dropped the charges, New York Governor Eliot Spitzer appointed New York Attorney General Andrew Cuomo as special prosecutor in the case.
 From his staff, Cuomo selected Chief Trial Counsel Benjamin Rosenberg and veteran homicide prosecutor Thomas Schellhammer to re-investigate the case.

 With the investigation completed, on June 16, 2008, Rosenberg said to Justice Doyle, "The issue in this case is not whether there is evidence, but whether there is sufficient evidence."
 Rosenberg announced: "The people move to dismiss the indictment."
 In the same motion, prosecutors announced they would not proceed against suspects identified by Tankleff's defense team, revealing that, "on balance, the defense theory does not appear to be supported by clear evidence."

 On July 22, 2008, Justice Doyle concurred with the Attorney General's motion to dismiss.
 All charges facing Tankleff were dropped; he would not face retrial.

 Suit and settlement

 Tankleff filed a civil suit against the state for his wrongful conviction and emotional distress.
-On January 7, 2014, Tankleff was awarded $3.4 million from the state as settlement of the lawsuit.
+On January 7, 2014, Tankleff was awarded $13.4 million from the state as settlement of the lawsuit.

 By that time, Tankleff was in his last semester of law school.
 He graduated from the Touro Law Center on May 25, 2014.
 In April 2017, he passed the New York State bar exam.

+Tankleff had dismissed one of his New York attorneys over personal differences.
+This attorney persistently sent demands for money to Tankleff and was eventually convicted of harassment.

 Federal case

-Tankleff and his attorneys appeared before the U.S. District Court, the Eastern District of New York in Central Islip, New York for a hearing on October 30, 2017.
+Tankleff and new attorneys appeared before the U.S. District Court, the Eastern District of New York in Central Islip, New York for a hearing on October 30, 2017.
 He sued Suffolk County, in addition to various people who were police and county employees at the time of his arrest and trial.
-Tankleff was represented by Barry Scheck of Innocence Project in Manhattan.
+Tankleff was represented by Barry Scheck of the Innocence Project in Manhattan.
 In April 2018, Tankleff reached a settlement with Suffolk County for $10 million.